 - Could development cause deterioration in water quality? - Could development cause deterioration in WFD status of any element?
 It is a requirement of the WFD to prevent status deterioration. - Could development alone prevent the receiving water from achieving its Future Target Status or Potential?
 Also a requirement of the WFD, which can be separated into the following two objectives: - Is the Future Target Status possible now assuming adoption of best available technology?
 To determine if it is limits in conventional treatment that would prevent the Future Target Status being achieved. - Is the Future Target Status technically possible after development and adoption of best available technology?
-To determine if it is growth that would prevent the Future Target Status being achieved. - Will development cause deterioration in the River Wensum SAC?
+To determine if it is growth that would prevent the Future Target Status being achieved. - Will development cause deterioration in the River Wensum or Broads SAC or prevent them meeting their targets?